top of page

 (2, "b2")).map { r => toRow(r).copy() }

-Note: The above methods are internal to Spark, you should have Spark codebase up and running to test them out.
+Note: The above methods are internal to Spark, you should have Spark code base up and running to test them out.
 Click here for code reference for encoder.

 WindowExec - Physical Plan Operator